 Indications that are covered

-Epidural steroid injections are covered when it is part of a comprehensive treatment plan and all of the following criteria are met:
+Epidural steroid injections are covered when they are part of a comprehensive treatment plan and all of the following criteria are met:

 - The patient has lumbar radicular pain with demonstrable correlation on physical exam and/or imaging; AND